Kentucky’s June 23 primary election went smoothly for the most part – until the polls closed.

 To the extent that Texans remain unaware of their ability to vote by mail, and insofar as that deters them from voting at all, people like Paxton, Abbott, and Hughs will have succeeded in their efforts to suppress the vote.

 A similar battle has been brewing in nearby Tennessee.
 When a Nashville judge determined that COVID-19 was good enough reason to request an absentee ballot, the state appealed all the way to the Tennessee Supreme Court.
-In the meantime, it explicitly instructed local election officials not to send out absentee ballots to those who cited COVID-19 as concern – directly violating the Nashville ruling.
+In the meantime, it explicitly instructed local election officials not to send out absentee ballots to those who cited COVID-19 as a concern – directly violating the Nashville ruling.

 In some instances, the issue is not the expansion of voting by mail but its execution – less sinister and no less alarming.
 Missouri Governor Mike Parson recently signed legislation that allows all voters to vote absentee, including those vulnerable to COVID-19, but requires absentee voters to get a notary.